smrchy/redis-sessions/README.md

 ## Performance

-With Redis being run on the same machine the test script (run via `npm test`) on a 2011 iMac:
+With Redis running on the same machine as the test script (run via `npm test`) on a 2011 iMac:

 * Creates 1000 sessions in around 170ms.
 * Gets those 1000 sessions and validates them in around 155ms.